Three hares: In Western Europe

 Where it occurs in the United Kingdom, the three hares motif usually appears in a prominent place in the church, such as the central rib of the chancel roof, or on a central rib of the nave.
 This suggests that the symbol held significance to the church, and casts doubt on the theory that they may have been a masons' or carpenters' signature marks.
 There are two possible and perhaps concurrent reasons why the three hares may have found popularity as a symbol within the church.
-Firstly, it was widely believed that the hare was hermaphrodite and could reproduce without loss of virginity.
+Firstly, it was believed that the hare was hermaphrodite and could reproduce without loss of virginity.
 This led to an association with the Virgin Mary, with hares sometimes occurring in illuminated manuscripts and Northern European paintings of the Virgin and Christ Child.
 The other Christian association may have been with the Holy Trinity, representing the "One in Three and Three in One" of which the triangle or three interlocking shapes such as rings are common symbols.
 In many locations the three hares are positioned adjacent to the Green Man, a symbol commonly believed to be associated with the continuance of Anglo-Saxon or Celtic paganism.
 These juxtapositions may have been created to imply the contrast of the Divine with man's sinful, earthly nature.

 In Judaism, the shafan in Hebrew has symbolic meaning.
 (Note: Although rabbits are listed as a non-kosher animal in the Bible, they at least arguably chew their cud, even though they are not a ruminant, lacking cloven hooves.)
 Rabbits can carry positive symbolic connotations, like lions and eagles.
 16th century German scholar Rabbi Yosef Hayim Yerushalmi, saw the rabbits as a symbol of the Jewish diaspora.
 The replica of the Chodorow Synagogue from Poland (on display at the Museum of the Jewish Diaspora in Tel Aviv) has a ceiling with a large central painting which depicts a double-headed eagle holds two brown rabbits in its claws without harming them.
 The painting is surrounded by a citation from the end of Deuteronomy: